pgjdbc/pgjdbc/ADOPTERS.md

 # Adopters

-This list shows adopters of OpenFaaS.
+This list shows adopters of pgjdbc.
 If you're using pgjdbc in some way, then please add your team and use-case to this file.

 Tell us more: